Fantom-foundation/go-lachesis/docs/design.rst

 data structure representing the history of gossip between a set of participants.
-Instead of only gossiping transactions and exchanging votes directly, members gossip about gossip itself; something that can be represented in a Directed Acyclic Graph (DAG) - the hashgraph.
-The algorithm for extracting a consensus order from the hashgraph is proven to work and attains the theoretical limits of Byzantine fault-tolerance in terms of the number and power of the malicious members it can cope with.
-The messaging routines required to gossip and create the hashgraph are very simple compared to other BFT algorithms.
-The hashgraph itself, however, is not ideal for representing the ordered list of transactions because it is a two-dimensional object which doesn't explicitly express a linear order of the items it contains.
-Hence, we developed a method to map the hashgraph onto a blockchain.
+Instead of only gossiping transactions and exchanging votes directly, members gossip about gossip itself; something that can be represented in a Directed Acyclic Graph (DAG) - the poset.
+The algorithm for extracting a consensus order from the poset is proven to work and attains the theoretical limits of Byzantine fault-tolerance in terms of the number and power of the malicious members it can cope with.
+The messaging routines required to gossip and create the poset are very simple compared to other BFT algorithms.
+The poset itself, however, is not ideal for representing the ordered list of transactions because it is a two-dimensional object which doesn't explicitly express a linear order of the items it contains.
+Hence, we developed a method to map the poset onto a blockchain.

 A blockchain is a data structure where transactions are packaged in hash-linked blocks.
 Each block is identified by a cryptographic hash and contains a hash of